-As stipulated within the Fund's Constitution, each unit represents a right to an individual share in the Fund and does not extend to a right in the underlying assets of the Fund.
+As stipulated within the Trust's Constitution, each unit represents a right to an individual share in the Trust and does not extend to a right to the underlying assets of the Trust.

-There are three separate classes of units.
-Each unit within the same class has the same rights as all other units within that class.
-Each unit class has a different management fee rate.
+There are no separate classes of units and each unit has the same rights attaching to it as all other units of the Trust.